agahfurkan/NewsApplicationWithWeka/README.md

 - Use above code as your rule.
 ###### News Api
 - https://newsapi.org/docs api used for getting all news.
-- Get your API-KEY and paste it to gradle.properties file using "newsApiKey" key.
+- Get your API-KEY and paste it to local.properties file using "newsApiKey" key.
 ## Result
 <img src="app/src/Screen.png"/>